tee3/homedir/README.md

 ## support for installing system packages

-The `install_system_packages_osx` script will install required packages for OS X.

-There are a few issues with the current implementation.

-1. This support is very preliminary as it only supports OS X vis Homebrew.
-Supporting Linux is a little harder since there one requires `sudo` privileges, which may not always be available.
-   There is some possibility in the Linuxbrew system, but it is probably not mature enough at this point.
+This system has direct support for OS X and Linux (both Fedora- and Debian-based).

-2. This really should be generalized a bit since packages required for work are the same regardless of which system you are on.
+NOTE: Installing system packages should really be generalized a bit since packages required for work are the same regardless of which system you are on.
 A package list with a script for each system that processes the list and turns it into commands to Homebrew, `apt-get`, `yum`, etc. would be an interesting approach.

+### requirements for os x

+- administrator privileges (not `sudo` or `root` permissions)

+### requirements for linux

+- `sudo` or `root`

 ## support for python packages